misiektoja/xbox_monitor/docs/usage.md

 Each part of the output has a logical name. `COLOR_THEME` in the configuration file overrides only the names it lists.
 Combine attributes with spaces or `+`, for example `"bright_cyan bold"` or `"red underline"`.
 Valid colours are `black`, `red`, `green`, `yellow`, `blue`, `magenta`, `cyan`, `white` and their `bright_` variants, plus the `bold`, `dim`, `underline` and `blink` attributes.
 An empty string leaves that part uncoloured.

 Generated configuration files ship this block commented out, so the built-in defaults apply and a later change to them reaches you.
+Overrides you added are written back as a real block when setup rebuilds the file, so they are not lost.
 Delete the block or edit only the entries you want to change:

 ```python
 COLOR_THEME = {